We visited Basel, Switzerland in the spring; the sun was shining, the air was warm and the flowers were in full bloom.

 Spalentor (Gate of Spalen)

 The landmark Spalentor city gate is one of three remaining gates in Basel.
-The square tower, flanked by two rounded towers, was built in the 1400s at a time when Basel was encircled by fortified walls.
+The square tower, flanked by two rounded towers, was built in the 1400s at a time when the city was encircled by fortified walls.

 Marktplatz (Market Square, Basel)

-The center of Marketplatz in Basel is still used as a daily market of fresh produce and flowers.
+The center of Marketplatz is still used as a daily market of fresh produce and flowers.
 Seven tram lines cross through Marketplatz, making it also an important transit center of Basel.

 Rathaus (Basel Town Hall)

 The red sandstone Basel Town Hall is an iconic sight in the city.
-Featuring ornate frescoes, billowing flags and a rising bell tower, the 500-year-old building is still used by the Basel government.
+Featuring ornate frescoes, billowing flags and a rising bell tower, the 500-year-old building is still used by the local government.

 Basler Munster (Basel Cathedral)